asen/hustlog/README.md

 # Hustlog

-Disclaimer: This is my first non-trivial Rust project and I am using it to learn the language.
+This is my (work-in-progress) tool to mess with logs.

-The goal of the project is to become a "swiss army knife" for logs, maybe even "ffmpeg for logs"

 What it has for now:

 - log parser based on regular expressions and the [grok](https://crates.io/crates/grok) crate
-- (partially supported/WIP) SQL interface to access the parsed data (query parsing is using the [sqlparser](https://crates.io/crates/sqlparser) crate)
+- (partially supported/WIP) SQL interface to transform the parsed data (query parsing is using the [sqlparser](https://crates.io/crates/sqlparser) crate)
+- input from file/stdin for one-shot processing
+- tokio based TCP and UDP syslog servers to continuously accept and process logs
+- in-memory batching for more efficient downstream processing
+- apply SQL query transformations/filtering on the batches
+- output to file/stdout in CSV or SQL DDL (inserts) format
+- (TODO) live database output

 ## Use cases